After depleted Leafs lose Matthew Knies, they’ll need their rookie forwards more than ever

 Regardless of how anyone feels about the hit – there was no debating the result.
 Knies left the game with an upper-body injury and did not return for the third period.
 Berube had no additional information on Knies’ condition after the game.
 Most alarming is that Knies already has a concussion on his record as an NHLer, sustained on a hit from the Florida Panthers’ Sam Bennett in Round 2 of the 2022-23 Stanley Cup playoffs.

-Knies is in the midst of a breakout season, excelling as a scoring-line left winger and net-front presence on the power play, pacing for a career-best 35 goals and sitting in the 85th percentile among NHL forwards in 5-on-5 expected goals per 60 entering Wednesday’s action.
+Knies is in the midst of a breakout season, excelling as a first-line left winger and net-front presence on the power play, pacing for a career-best 35 goals and sitting in the 85th percentile among NHL forwards in 5-on-5 expected goals per 60 entering Wednesday’s action.
 The Leafs were already badly undermanned without him, and now they’re almost unfathomably so, dipping deep into their farm club.

 When the Leafs are at full strength, the potency of their lineup in the top half is undeniable, but if they want to make a deep playoff run, they need a lot more from their role players.
 It’s not inconceivable that the likes of Minten and Grebenkin – who were noticeable wire to wire on Wednesday – could become part of the long-term solution.